mynodebtc/mynode/README.md

 1. Start by running myNode on your device via the instructions above in "Running myNode"
 2. Modify myNode files
-    * Clone this git repo on your PC or laptop - 'git clone https://github.com/mynodebtc/mynode.git'
+    * Clone this git repo on your PC or laptop - `git clone https://github.com/mynodebtc/mynode.git`
     * Make your modifications
-3. Run 'make rootfs'
+3. Run `make rootfs`
-    * Or run 'make rootfs_auto' in a new console tab
+    * Or run `make rootfs_auto` in a new console tab
     * This will automatically create artifacts as local files are modified
 4. Run 'make start_file_server'
     * This will run a local HTTP server so your device can download files
-5. On your device, run 'sudo mynode-local-upgrade [dev pc ip address]'
+5. On your device, run `sudo mynode-local-upgrade [dev pc ip address]`
     * This will download your locally generated artifact and install it on your device
     * Your device will automatically reboot to ensure updates take effect
 6. Test your changes!